Complementary Therapies

 Antiseizure medication may cause nutrition deficiencies

 Some antiseizure medications can change how nutrients are absorbed or metabolised in the human body.
-Therefore people with epilepsy taking these medication may be at higher risk of a nutrient deficiency.
+Therefore some people with epilepsy taking these medication may be at higher risk of a nutrient deficiency.

 Like the general community, many people with epilepsy take vitamin supplements.
 This is generally not a problem, but it is important for people planning on trying any complementary therapies to speak with their doctor or health professional first.